Blady-Com/gnoga/deps/zanyblue/README.txt

    $ cd src
    $ make

-To run the regression tests, AUnit is needed and is expected to be be installed on the build system, use the "check" build target in the src directory:
+To run the regression tests, Ahven is needed and is expected to be be installed on the build system, use the "check" build target in the src directory:

     $ make check